redhat-ai-dev/rhdh-ai-catalog-cli/docs/DEVELOPMENT.md

 make kubectl
 ```

-To install the `rac` binary to a directory in your execution path (default is `/usr/local/bin` but can be changed with the
+To install the `bac` binary to a directory in your execution path (default is `/usr/local/bin` but can be changed with the
 `INSTALL_LOCATION` environment variable):
 ```shell
 make install
 ```

-And similarly, to install the `kubectl-rac` binary:
+And similarly, to install the `kubectl-bac` binary:
 ```shell
 make kubectl-install
 ```